Exclusive: Saudi dissident set to come off U.N. al Qaeda blacklist

 The London-based Faqih was added to the U.N. al Qaeda sanctions list in December 2004, days after the U.S. Treasury Department hit him with U.S. sanctions for suspected links to the late Osama bin Laden's militant network, which was responsible for the September 11, 2001 attacks on the United States.

-"Unless someone calls for the Security Council to take up the issue, Saad al-Faqih will be de-listed tomorrow at 5:30 p.m (10:30 p.m.
-British time)," a council diplomat told Reuters on condition of anonymity.
+"Unless someone calls for the Security Council to take up the issue, Saad al-Faqih will be de-listed tomorrow at 5:30 p.m (2130 GMT)," a council diplomat told Reuters on condition of anonymity.
 "So far no one has called for the council to act."

 Other diplomats confirmed his remarks about Faqih, formerly a professor of medicine at a Saudi university.
 All said it remained theoretically possible for the United States or another council member opposed to Faqih's de-listing to call for Security Council intervention at the last minute.